eg-r/eg-r.github.io./index.md

 - Learning and using Hadleyverse tools is an absolute pleasure.
 Teaching others to use it is equally satisfying.

 ### **OtheR than R**
-- I am quite good at editing/proofreading documentation and manuscripts.
+- I am adept at editing/proofreading documentation and manuscripts.
 - I work well both independently and in teams.
 And I can handle multiple projects at a time.
 - If a problem is exciting or urgent, I can go out of my way to tackle it.